YasirGaji/linkmark/README.md

 ## What I Learned

-  1. How to use prisma as an ORM and set it up for the project
+  1. How to use prisma as an ORM and set it up for a project
   2. How to setup Postgres Locally
   3. The usefulness of prisma db push